ErikVini/specz_compilation/README.md

 * Subsublasses with `SIMBAD`: these objects did not contain spectroscopic class information until the 'reordening by missing information' step.
 They were crossmatched with the SIMBAD database and its class is adopted if there is a match.
 * Subsublasses with `FULL`: these objects received a classification from the entire catalogue (the source).
 For example, if a catalogue is named "Spectroscopic redshifts for galaxies" and there is no spectroscopic class information, its objects are classified as `GALAXY` with subsubclass `FULL`.
+* Classes, subclasses, or subsubclasses containing `?` indicate a candidate of that class.

 <!-- Be aware that this classification may change, and an update to class names to align them with the [SIMBAD object types](https://simbad.cds.unistra.fr/Pages/guide/otypes.htx) is underway. -->